The Role of Genetics and Increased Susceptibility to Addiction

 The Significance of Genes in Addiction Treatment

-When a gene is discovered to influence substance abuse and addiction, scientists are then able to turn their attentions to developing a drug that modifies that gene’s activity.
+When a gene is discovered to influence substance abuse and addiction, scientists are then able to turn their attention to developing a drug that modifies that gene’s activity.
 Dr. Joni Rutter, director of the Division of Basic Neuroscience and Behavioral Research at the National Institute on Drug Abuse (NIDA), explained that these “studies, by pinpointing which genes drugs activate or silence, can shed light on the specific proteins and processes involved in addiction.
 And, if we can then prevent or reverse those effects, we may have powerful tools for preventing and treating addiction.”

 Overcoming the Disease of Addiction at Seaside Palm Beach